Newborn Screening - State and Federal Information

 These disorders can be cost-effectively screened together and must be diagnosed early to save children's lives.
 Therefore, it is critical all infants are screened for LSDs at birth.

 Currently, New York and Missouri are the only states screening for Krabbe Disease at birth.
-Illinois, New Mexico, New Jersey and Pennsylvania have passed legislation to add LSDs to their newborn screening panels with implementation dates varying by state.
+Illinois, New Mexico, New Jersey, Pennsylvania, Kentucky and Ohio have passed legislation to add LSDs to their newborn screening panels with implementation dates varying by state.

 Find out what's happening in your state on our Take Action page.